onera/fixme/README.md

 This tool currently supports:

-1. Analysis of accelerator using flow based modelling for improving fault injection:
+1. Analysis of streaming CNN accelerators using flow based modelling for improving fault injection:

 - computation of alive intervals of registers for any input data
 - computation of fault equivalence classes for any input flow